We are constantly finding new ways to update our home exteriors.

 While many painters suggest painting over to hide the molds and green algae, in my opinion, you should NEVER do that because it’s not a long-term solution.

 If you paint your wood fence without removing the molds and moss, the problem will return soon as it has not killed the exact roots of the fungus.

-Even worse if you use water-based paints they can serve as a food source for molds and fungus which will keep on developing even more problems in the near future.
+Even worse, water-based paints can serve as a food source for molds and fungus, which will keep developing even more problems shortly.

-Also, it keeps on damaging your cedar fences, and the cost of fixing will increase gradually.
+Also, it keeps damaging your cedar fences, and the cost of fixing them will gradually increase.

 In the long run, you will be bringing down the value of your property – just in case you are planning to sell it in the future.

 I know many of you might have this in mind!

 And that’s the reason you have invested in expensive cedar wood.